djl218/java-coding-challenge/README.md

 and appropriate for use cases involving concurrency.
 The instance of the BlockingQueue will be passed as argument to another class that was created for this project: `InputQueue`.

 The Server has a `ClientHandler` class that runs until a client chooses to disconnect from the server by entering "terminate" as input.
-When this inputted by the client, the server will shut down.
+When this input is entered by the client, the server will shut down.
 The ClientHandler takes valid inputs from the clients and sends that information to the BlockingQueue.

 This is the criteria for valid input: